9 Things to Know About Anodizing Sheet Metal

 As a result, there will be additional lead time from our typical 2-3 day turnaround to complete your order, as well as a minimum lot charge.
 Your Protocase Account Manager can provide more information on the leadtime for the specific enclosures or parts you need built.

-Ultimately, anodizing is an ideal way to add durability and corrosion-resistance to your aluminum parts and enclosures.
+Ultimately, anodizing sheet metal is an ideal way to add durability and corrosion-resistance to your aluminum parts and enclosures.
 Not to mention, the many color options give you vibrant aesthetics that really make your parts and enclosures stand out!

 Protocase is committed to ensuring your anodized parts are produced how you envisioned, so that you can complete your projects on time.